conda-forge/feedstock-outputs/README.md

-# feedstock-outputs
+# feedstock-outputs webpage

-registry of feedstock outputs
+This webpage is made automatically via a CI job in GHA.